 Civics Test Reporting Information:

 Beginning in 2023-2023, LEAs are now required to report civics test aggregate data by grade level.
-We have created an informational flyer with links you can use.
 If you have any questions regarding the reporting of civics test data, please email K12 Standards at [email protected].

 AzM2/AzMERIT has been replaced by Arizona's Academic Standards Assessment (AASA) for grades 3-8 and by ACT Aspire for grade 9 and ACT for grade 11.

 Passing the above tests is not a requirement for graduation; however, local schools may choose to develop their own academic requirements.
 See the assessment webpage for more information about the statewide summative assessments.